dan1229/django_dans_api_toolkit/README.md

 ## Features

 The toolkit includes:
 - **API Response Handler** (`api_response_handler.py`): Standardizes API response formats with enhanced error logging that automatically captures stack traces for Exception objects.
+Now with robust error message extraction that supports arbitrarily nested error structures (for example, DRF ValidationError details like `{ 'user': { 'profile': { 'email': ['Invalid email.'] } }, 'password': ['Too short.'] }`).
+The handler will always surface the first relevant string error it finds, even if it is several levels deep in a dict or list, ensuring user-friendly error messages regardless of how complex the error structure is.
+Type annotations and docstrings have also been improved for clarity and best practices.
 - **API Response Renderer** (`api_response_renderer.py`): Ensures consistent response rendering across your APIs.
 - **Base Serializer** (`serializers/base.py`): Simplifies serializer creation with masking and reference functionality.